Ground Proximity Warning Systems (GPWS) in Business Aviation

 During a nighttime approach into a high-elevation airport, GPWS detects a rapid descent rate below a safe glide path and issues a “SINK RATE” warning, allowing the crew to adjust descent parameters.

-What is Enhanced Ground Proximity Warning System (EGPWS)?
+What is Enhanced Ground Proximity Warning System (EGPWS) in Aviation?

 Enhanced Ground Proximity Warning System (EGPWS), also known as Terrain Awareness and Warning System (TAWS), builds on GPWS by integrating a global terrain database, GPS positioning, and predictive algorithms.
 Unlike GPWS, which relies on reactive inputs (e.g., current altitude), EGPWS anticipates terrain conflicts ahead of the aircraft’s flight path.